 House mice eat many types of food but prefer seeds and grain.
 They are not hesitant to sample new foods and are considered “nibblers,” sampling many kinds of items that may exist in their environment.
 Foods high in fat, protein, or sugar may be preferred even when grain and seed also are present.
 Such items include bacon, chocolate candies, butter and nutmeats.
 A single mouse eats only about 3 grams of food per day (8 pounds per year) but because of their habit of nibbling on many foods and discarding partially eaten items, mice destroy considerably more food than they consume.
 They can get by with little or no free water.
 They obtain their water needs from the food they eat.
 An absence of food of adequate moisture content in their environment may reduce their breeding potential.
 Mice produce up to 80 droppings each day and will disperse these as they carry out their daily activities causing contamination to food, work surfaces and anything else they have come into contact with.

-Rodent proofing can be a cheaper and effective way to keep properties clear of regular re infestations.
-ABSOLUTE technicians will recommend proofing issues as and when they arise and are fully equiped to carry out such proofing if required.
+Rodent Proofing can be a cheap and effective way to keep properties clear of infestations.
+Our expertly trained technicians will recommend proofing issues as and when they arise and are fully equipped to carry out such proofing if required.

 Mice carry Salmonellosis – bacterial food poisoning, infection with or disease caused by bacteria of the genus Salmonella typically marked by gastroenteritis but often complicated by septicemia, meningitis, endocarditis, and various focal lesions (as in the kidneys) when food is contaminated with infected rodent faeces.
 Mice are also known to spread infections such as Hantavirus and Weil’s disease.